Gay Cape Town – Fun, Friendly and Unique.

 - Cape Town International Airport is about 20 kilometres (12 miles) from the city centre, and travel times vary from 20 to 40 minutes depending on traffic.
 The most convenient option is a rideshare service like Uber or Bolt, which costs between ZAR 250 and 400 ($13–$22).

 - Private transfers are available for ZAR 400–700 ($22–$40) for those preferring a pre-arranged ride.
 Budget travellers can take the MyCiTi bus, which offers a safe and affordable connection to the city centre for around ZAR 80–120 ($4–$7).
-However, it operates only from early morning to late evening.
+It operates from early morning to late evening.

 - Metered taxis are also an option but can be more expensive and less reliable.
 Renting a car works best if you plan to explore areas outside Cape Town, though city traffic and parking can be challenging.